Deck Stain Calculator

 Why can old wood need more stain?

-Older or rough wood can absorb more finish than smooth new boards.
-If your deck is weathered, has railings, or has lots of edges, use a lower coverage number or a higher waste percent.
+Older, rough, dry, or weathered wood can absorb more finish than smooth new boards.
+If your deck is thirsty, has railings, or has lots of edges, use a lower coverage number or a higher waste percent.

 Does the site save what I enter?